mattwigway/eqsormo/README.md

 # Eqsormo: Equilibrium sorting models in Python

 Eqsormo implements equilibrium sorting models in Python.
-It currently supports discrete-choice-based sorting models, and is in a pre-alpha stage---meaning it is unlikely that the results can be trusted.
+It currently supports discrete-choice-based sorting models, specifically of the type